 In a rear-end collision, active head restraints push forward to reduce the amount of space an occupant's head can move.
 It's sort of like an airbag for the back of your head (minus the bag part).

-Recently, Jeep owners have been reporting that their active head restraints (AHR) are deploying without any collision.
+Recently, Dodge owners have been reporting that their active head restraints (AHR) are deploying without any collision.
 And as you can imagine it can be quite startling to be smacked in the back of your head by your seat as you try to navigate traffic.

 Inadvertent Head Restraint Deployments ∞

 Unlike most modern issues in your car, this is not a sensor failure, electrical glitch, or poorly written software.
 This is a cheap part breaking into pieces and wreaking havoc, you know – just like the good ole' days.